 When using the Uber Gulag Shim the silky smooth operation almost makes shimming effortless!

+In additional to its unique design features the Uber Gulag Shim is 301 Full Hard Stainless Steel that differs from other forms of 301 in that it has been hard cold rolled to its full hard condition.
+This increases its fatigue life.
 In its full hard condition, type 301 stainless steel has a tensile strength of 185,000 PSI minimum, and a minimum yield strength of 140,000 PSI.
 So unlike spring steel the Uber Shim will not easily snap when bent so it is possible to reshape and straighten.

 Tip: Do not force the shim as you will bend it!
 Always start shimming where the ratchet arm enters, there should be a small gap, insert the tip of the shim and at the same time slightly push in the ratchet arm to assist (push assist).
 Only do this if the shim is moving between the ratchet and pawls (teeth) otherwise you risk over-tightening the handcuffs.